Baqend/guide/src/topics/rum/index.md

 Take for example `SpeedKit.lastNavigate.enabled` as a split criterion for your test and find out which performance differences your users experience and how this changes the conversion.
-This allows you to keep an eye on how you can use Speed Kit on your website to increase user engagement.
+This allows you to keep an eye on how much Speed Kit increases user engagement and performance on your website.

 To create a target group with a given probability, you can use the [split property][6] of the Speed Kit configuration.